jweiland-net/replacer/Documentation/Index.rst

     en

 :Description:
-    Replaces string patterns from the page.
-You can use it to replace URLs for Content Delivery Network (CDN).
+    Replaces string patterns and regular expressions from the page.
+You can use it in many ways e.g. to replace URLs for Content Delivery Network (CDN).

 :Keywords:
     replacer,replacement,ja_replacer

 :Copyright:
-    2018
+    2021

 :Author:
     Pascal Rinker